 Often, homeowners will install a dormer as a component of an attic conversion in order to increase the headroom in a sloping roofline.
 This increases the usable living space of the room and allows for windows to bring in valuable natural light as well as a pleasant view.
 The cost for a dormer average between $10,000 and $30,000, depending on the size and type of dormer you want to be installed and the type of roof you have.

 If you envision your attic in Philly as a guest room or an owner’s suite, adding a bathroom may be a top priority.
-The average cost to build a bathroom in a finished attic is about $40,000 to $70,000, depending on your selections and proximity to existing drain lines.
+The average cost to build a quality bathroom in a finished attic is about $50,000 to $70,000, depending on your selections and proximity to existing drain lines.
 For a small bathroom with simple tile flooring, a compact sink and/or vanity, and a toilet—you can work toward the lower end of that cost range.
 Alternatively, you can go all out and create a more upscale bath with a custom shower and/or tub area, designer lighting, and built-in cabinetry.

 You have a fair amount of control to tailor the costs for each aspect of your attic conversion or remodel based on the types of materials, features, and finishes you select.
 However, part of the reason bathroom remodeling has a higher price tag is because you need assistance from specialty tradespeople, such as plumbers and HVAC technicians.

-Finishing an attic will increase the value of your home in Philadelphia, but it depends on numerous factors, including what type of space you create.
+Finishing an attic will usually increase the value of your home in Philadelphia, but it depends on numerous factors, including what type of space you create.
 If you make it a better storage area but it can’t be used as a living space, you likely will not see a significant increase in value.